-Ever wonder, “what media and materials can I show my adopted children to help them learn about China and embrace their adoption?”
+Ever wonder, “what media and materials can I view to better understand adoption or show my adopted children to help them learn about and embrace their adoption?”
 Take a look at some of these movies, books, and websites:

 Movie: Somewhere Between (2011)